 This Indo Style Chicken Veggie Curry is inspired by the Balinese cooking class I did when I was there on holiday.
 I love the Indonesian food so much!!
 Back home I made this dish many times, it’s very tasteful, healthy without any additives and easy to make.
 This curry paste is inspired on the original Bumbu Bali spice recipe; you can use this spicy paste for multi purposes.
+Check this Indo Veggie Curry in this blog, but also my healthy delicious other recipes in my other blogs.

 - 1 hour of your time